-MAAR will host a launch event in November 2018 in New Delhi to coincide with the UN International Day for the Elimination of Violence Against Women (25 November).
-We will present findings from our initial research in 2018, one of the largest comparative content analysis of news reporting of rape in India, covering ten newspapers across six languages in India for a three-month period (June to August 2018).
+In November 2018, MAAR hosted a launch event in New Delhi to coincide with the UN International Day for the Elimination of Violence Against Women (25 November).
+We presented findings from our initial research in 2018, one of the largest comparative content analysis of news reporting of rape in India, covering ten newspapers across six languages in India for a three-month period (June to August 2018).

 Media reporting of sexual violence: Why, what and how much?